 While travelers may feel helpless in these situations, there are many ways they can offer aid to those living on the islands.
-Here are five easy ways every traveler can improve their favorite no-passport-needed destinations in the Caribbean.
+Here are five easy ways you can can help two of our favorite no-passport-needed destinations in the Caribbean.

 Donate Cash to Relief Funds

-Monetary donations to relief organizations can go a long way to support relief and rebuilding efforts.
-In addition to offering a tax deduction in certain situations, many legitimate non-profit organizations accept donations via credit card or PayPal — allowing travelers to earn travel points and miles with credit cards while helping others who are in dire need.
+Monetary donations can go a long way to support relief and rebuilding efforts.
+In addition to offering a tax deduction in certain situations, many legitimate non-profit organizations accept donations via credit card or PayPal — allowing you to earn travel points and miles with credit cards while helping others who are in dire need.

 Donate Supplies to Relief Organizations